jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateManagement/documentManagementOnTemplate/externalDocument/externalDocument.rst

 How to add an external document to template
 ===========================================

-1. Click on the "Add new document" button on the left side (menu with it can be collapsed depending on your monitor resolution, just expand it by clicking "Documents" icon)
+1. Click the "Add new document" button on the left side (menu with it can be collapsed depending on your monitor resolution, just expand it by clicking "Documents" icon)

 .. image:: pic_externalDocument/newDocument.png
    :width: 600
    :align: center

-2. Click on "External" button.
+2. Click the "External" button.
 After this document will appear under default first structured document (assigned to Sender by default)

 .. image:: pic_externalDocument/external.png
    :width: 600